All posts

 With its lower initial investment, faster time-to-market, and potential geographical reach, cross-border shipping offers a flexible and effective way of serving the region.
 As a result, cross-border shipping is more suitable for testing demand in the market compared to using a traditional local distribution model.

-Navigating the Logistics of Southeast Asia
+Navigating the Asian E-Commerce Logistics

-Customs paperwork tends to be long and complicated, especially in Southeast Asia where each country has different customs laws.
+Customs paperwork tends to be long and complicated, especially in Asia where each country has different customs laws.
 Last mile delivery is challenging in places with underdeveloped infrastructure.
 Also, some regions prefer not to use online payment methods, which may scare away potential customers who are not comfortable with paying by credit card or online banking.

 Many challenges can be overcome with a little bit of help and planning.
-Southeast Asia’s eCommerce potential has drawn newer logistics partners to the table who aim to solve these issues.
+Asia’s eCommerce potential has drawn newer logistics partners to the table who aim to solve these issues.
 When seeking out a logistics partner, look out for those who can help with the following

-1. Navigating Southeast Asian Customs Regulations
+1. Navigating Customs Regulations in Asia

 While ASEAN countries are part of the same trading bloc, each have their own customs regulations.
 When shipping to multiple ASEAN countries, staying up-to-date on all their changes to customs regulations could be difficult and time-consuming.